graasp/graasp-landing/src/pages/privacy.md

 ## 7. Data Sharing

-Graasp are sharing your Personal Data with the following recipients exclusively:
+Graasp is sharing your Personal Data with the following recipients exclusively:

-Authorized employees and Graasp managers
+- Authorized employees and Graasp managers
-Our Service Providers
+- Our Service Providers

 ## 8. Service Providers and Transfers